dgonzales1222/avcad-project-uplb-weather-dashboard/README.md

 **https://dgonzales1222.github.io/uplb-weather-dashboard/**

-> **Disclaimer.** GitHub Pages serves static files only, so this link shows how the dashboard is
-> *meant to look* — it is **not the live application**, and its charts are placeholder mock-ups
-> rather than figures computed from the database.
-Serving this design as a fully interactive public
-> site would require a complete web stack (for example, a Django back end with a dedicated front
-> end).
-For now, the interactive dashboard — real Open-Meteo data, live charts, and the heat-index
-> forecast — is the **Dash application** in this repository: run it locally (see below) or deploy it
-> to Render.
-The same UPLB design is implemented directly in that Dash app.
+> **Disclaimer.** GitHub Pages only serves static files, so this link shows the dashboard’s design, not the live application.
+The charts here are mock-ups, not figures generated from the database.
+The interactive dashboard — with real Open-Meteo data, live charts, and the heat-index forecast — is the Dash app in this repository.
+Run it locally or deploy it to Render.
+The same UPLB design is implemented in that app.

 ## Data Source